seaknows/seaknows.github.io/README.md

 # seaknows.github.io

+hi stranger,

-gathering the greatest sea of knowledge
+this is my attempt to gathering a great sea of knowledge

+in the era of llms